CharleneMills/react-i-ii-review/react-fundamentals.md

 1) Fork
 2) Clone
+3) Navigate into that folder
-3) Run npm i for any dependencies needed
+4) Run npm i for any dependencies needed

 vs